wsargent/toodledo/README.txt

 * Interactive client interface
 * Fully featured session based API
 * Supports Proxy and SSL usage
+* Easy configuration and automation (Quicksilver / Scripts / Automator)

 == SYNOPSIS:

 Toodledo has a particularly rich model of a task, and allows full GTD type state to be attached to them.
 The client syntax for the client is as follows:

   *Folder
   @Context
   $Goal

 You can encase the symbol with square brackets if there is a space
 involved:

   *[Blue Sky]
   @[Someday / Maybe]
   $[Write Toodledo Ruby API]

 Let's use the command line client to list only the tasks you have in the office:

   toodledo list '@Office *Action'

 In interactive mode, the client will also allow you to set up filters.
 If you type 'folder', 'context' or 'goal' with an argument, then only tasks that match those criteria will be displayed.
 That is, if you do this:

   context Office
   folder Action
   list

 Then it produces the same results as the previous list command.

 You can add tasks.
 The simplest form is here:

   toodledo add 'This is a test'

 Now let's add a task with several symbols:

   toodledo add '*Action @Programming $[Write Toodledo Ruby API] Write documentation'

 You can also edit tasks, using the task id.
 This sets the folder to Someday:

   toodledo edit '*Someday 15934131'

 And finally you can complete or delete tasks, again using the task id.

   toodledo complete 15934131
   toodledo delete 15934131

 If you want to write your own scripts, working with Toodledo is very simple, since it will use the YAML config file:

+  require 'rubygems'
   require 'toodledo'
   Toodledo.begin do |session|
     # work with session
   end

 If you want to work with the session directly, then you should do this instead:

+  require 'rubygems'
-    require 'toodledo/session'
+  require 'toodledo'
   session = Session.new(userid, password)
   session.connect()

 == REQUIREMENTS:

 * A connection to the Internet
 * An account to http://toodledo.com
 * Your Toodledo userid (see http://www.toodledo.com/info/api_doc.php)
+* cmdparse
+* highline
-* Ruby
+* rubygems

 == INSTALL:

 * sudo gem install toodledo
 * toodledo setup (sets up the YAML file with your credentials)
-* toodledo
+* toodledo interactive

 == LICENSE:
 		   GNU LESSER GENERAL PUBLIC LICENSE